Profile & Rankings

 - Master of Arts in Higher Education and Student Development

-Currently 31% of undergraduate students major in Business, Art, Film & Media, and Kinesiology.
-Another 25% major in Communication, Education, Computer Science & Engineering, and Biology.
+Currently, 32% of undergraduate students major in Business, Art, Film & Media, and Kinesiology.
+Another 30% major in Education, Computer Science & Engineering, History, International Studies & Social Studies, Communication, and Biology.

 Academic Calendar: 4-1-4